 Karen Rousseau, Sheila Rucki, Gail Bean, Jan Pastuszak,,back row-Katherine-Marie Conover, Jean Walachy

 On the final day of convention, Sigma Theta Tau International installed a South African nurse and professor as the society’s first-ever none-North American president.
 Hester Klopper, PhD, MBA, RN, RM, RANSA is the new president of STTI.
 Dr. Klopper is the chief executive officer of the Forum of University Nursing Deans of South Africa.

-Klopper , new President of STTI (,Left) past president of STTI Suzanne S.
+Hestor Klopper , new President of STTI (left)

 For more information, STTI website is www.nursingsociety.org